simoneSantoni/brokerage-firms/sources/web/README.md

 ========

-This folder contains Python scripts to retrieve urls from Google search and to collect data from individual urls.
+This folder contains Python scripts to retrieve urls from Google search and collect data from individual urls.

 | Script | Scope             | Status   | Notes |